michelleziqi/contrast/README.md

 <p> Driven by my interest in research and quantitative modeling, I began my career as a Model Validator in the CCR and Market Risk team at Scotiabank.
 Then, I worked as Business Consultant in the Market Risk team at BMO.
 My professional journey is marked by profound expertise in developing and implementing advanced analytics solutions using tools like Python, SQL, and Power BI, which have significantly enhanced work efficiency and improved risk data accuracy.
 Motivated by a passion for risk management and quantitative finance, I continuously seek to advance my expertise through certifications and training, such as DataCamp certified courses and Market Risk Management programs.</p>

 <p> Continuous learning is a profound goal of mine, and I am dedicated to continually strengthening my abilities and skills.
 In my spare time, I enjoy dancing and swimming for relaxation.
 Like most people, I also enjoy traveling, exploring different cuisines, and engaging in both outdoor and indoor activities.
-As an enthusiastic tennis player with a 2.0 rating, I warmly welcome you to reach out to play a game!</p>
+As an enthusiastic tennis player, I warmly welcome you to reach out to play a game!</p>

 My <a href="https://michelleziqi.github.io/project/">Projects</a> (including Master Thesis) could be accessible here.